 Analyst skills

-To succeed as an analyst, you need a combination of hard and soft skills which makes you stand out to any hiring manager.
+To succeed as an analyst, you need a combination of hard skills and soft skills.

 Hard skills

-• Maths.
-This is a fairly basic requirement.
-Having a high level of maths helps you perform your mathematical analysis.
-You gain this skill from your university course or during an apprenticeship.
+- Maths.
+Being good at maths is usually a basic requirement for analyst roles.
+Having a high level of maths will help you perform mathematical analysis.
+You can improve your mathematical abilities through a university course or during an apprenticeship.

-• Specialised knowledge.
-Since analyst jobs are specialised into sectors - for example, finance, risk, environment and data - having a good understanding of the specific area that you want to work in makes you more qualified for the job you want.
+- Specialised industry knowledge.
+As analysts specialise in different sectors (eg. finance, risk, environment and data), you’ll need a good understanding of the area that you want to work in.

 Soft skills